-By that, I mean that I don’t find enjoyment in trying to build exact clones of military configurations.
-I find the constant parts searching to be boring and tiresome.
+By that, I mean that I don’t find enjoyment in building exact clones of military configurations.
+I find constantly searching for “correct” parts to be boring and tiresome.
 In a lot of cases, the specs for a particular rifle came out in a period where there just weren’t the number of options we have today.

 - Accurate enough to serve as a light sniper rifle

-- Durable enough barrel to support with an elevated rate of fire
+- Durable enough barrel to support an elevated rate of fire

 - Two-stage match trigger

 - Either a low profile gas block or front sight tower (both were common)